 Not to mention the loss of productivity from the time the former employee leaves and the new employee has been fully prepared for their position.
 Without a recruitment automation system, it becomes hard for some companies to maintain, retain or build relationships with clients which former employees had worked with.

 Here's what you will learn

-Desirable turnover also occurs when replacement employees bring new talent and skills, that give organizations a competitive edge.
-On the other hand, undesirable turnover is the loss of employees whose performance, skills and qualifications are valuable for the organization.
+Desirable turnover also occurs when replacement employees, which you hire using a recruitment automation system, bring new talent and skills that give organizations a competitive edge.
+On the other hand, undesirable turnover is the loss of employees whose performance, skills, and qualifications are valuable for the organization.